sandfm118/BG-ANIMET/README.md

-# Spyderweb Background Component with GSAP
+# Spyderweb Background React Component with GSAP

 This React component creates a background animation resembling a spiderweb using GSAP.